 If you have other animals in the house, you want to be exchanging bedding with your new kitty and the other pets.
 Allow your kitten to sleep on a fleece blanket and have your other pets do the same.
 Then, exchange the blankets, so they are learning the scent of your other pets, and your other pets are learning the new kitty's scent too.

-Once your kitty consistently greats you with a raised up tail when you come to visit, it is time for him to explore the rest of the home.
+Once your kitty consistently greats you with a raised tail when you come to visit, it is time for him to explore the rest of the home.
 If you have other pets, you may want to let the kitty explore without them around the first time.
 How soon and how often you allow your kitten to explore outside of the safe room will depend on how many other pets and children you have in your home and your kitten's reaction to all the stimuli in your home.
 How long your kitten needs to be kept in the safe room will vary as well.
 How large your home is, whether or not it is on two stories, how many pets and children are in your home, and the kitten's natural comfort level will all be a factor in determining how long you should continue to put your kitten in the safe room while he is not being supervised.

 When you are ready for everyone to be out at once, we recommend playing with a feather toy, so the introduction is done with a distraction of something fun as well.
 Try not to dote on your new kitty in the presence of existing kitties.
-In fact, it is best if you do just the opposite, so the existing cats don't get jealous over the newcomer.
-Returning your kitten to the safe room while she is not being supervised is recommended, so that you don't allow him the opportunity for a litter box accident.
+It is best if you do just the opposite, so the existing cats don't get jealous over the newcomer.
+Returning your kitten to the safe room while she is not being supervised is recommended so that you don't allow him the opportunity for a litter box accident.
 Always leave the door to the safe room open, so your kitten can return to it whenever he needs a break.